takemyoxygen/ProtoTypes/README.md

 2. Implement serialization/deserialization to/from byte array.
 3. See what's next.

-As disscussed [here](https://github.com/ctaggart/froto/issues/3), this repository migth eventually become part of Forge.
+As disscussed [here](https://github.com/ctaggart/froto/issues/3), this repository migth eventually become part of Froto.